 Nearly all trolls are made out of hard vinyl, although they have been made out of nearly every other material you can imagine including ceramics, rubber, porcelain, and even hemp.
 Trolls generally have jointed arms and heads (although some have unjointed arms) and plastic or glass eyes, with a little sprout of hair on their heads.
 They have great big heads, hands, and feet.

 Prices and Secondary Market

 This article might make you decide to look for a box in your garage that has your old trolls from your college or childhood.
-Remember, though, all trolls are not valuable today.
+Remember, though, not all trolls are valuable today.
 They were produced in the hundreds of millions, and only mint and rare trolls bring high prices.
 A collection of trolls, however, can fit in nicely with either a collection of dolls or a collection of toys.
 If so, you should know what to expect when selling a doll collection.
 In any event, just looking at a troll can bring a wave of nostalgia for the 1960s or 1970s, when trolls seemed to be taking over the universe.